October 23, 2016

 Tsuneko Sasamoto received the Lifetime Achievement Award presented and accepted by Miriam Romais, photographer and Marketing and Strategic Development Advisor, The Center for Photography at Woodstock

 Rosalind Fox Solomon for Achievement in Portraiture, presented Sarah Meister, Curator in the Department of Photography at the Museum of Modern Art, New York

 View all the IPA winners here

-The International Photography Awards (IPA) competition, a sister-effort of Lucie Foundation, announces it finalists in advance of the Lucie Awards.
+The International Photography Awards (IPA) competition, a sister-effort of Lucie Foundation, announces its finalists in advance of the Lucie Awards.
 They were selected by an international jury panel of photography professionals.
-Four of the finalists will be named Photographer of the Year, Discovery of the Year, Deeper Perspective Photographer of the Year and Moving Image Photographer of the Year, at the Lucie Awards ceremony on October 23, 2016.
+Four of the finalists were named Photographer of the Year, Discovery of the Year, Deeper Perspective Photographer of the Year and Moving Image Photographer of the Year, at the Lucie Awards ceremony on October 23, 2016.

 Advertising: Sandro, USA

 Fine Art: Fulvio Bonavia, USA